 Follow up on the open house

-After the open house is over, the seller’s agent and seller should assess the success of the open house and proceed from there.
+After the open house is over, the seller’s agent and seller should assess the success of the it and proceed from there.
 Is there contact information that potential buyers have left so that the seller’s agent can reach out to them for additional follow up?
-Will it be necessary to do an additional open house, and how will it differ from the first one?
+Will it be necessary to do an additional one, and how will it differ from the first one?

 Pros and cons of open houses

-The pros of hosting an open house are that they attract interested buyers and alert seller’s agents to potential issues with the house through feedback given by the visitors (i.e. the garage is too small, the 3rd bedroom is a little cramped, etc).
+The pros are that they attract interested buyers and alert seller’s agents to potential issues with the house through feedback given by the visitors (i.e. the garage is too small, the 3rd bedroom is a little cramped, etc).

-The cons of an open house is that sometimes they are more effort than they are worth, especially if nobody shows that turns out to be a serious buyer.
+The con is that sometimes they are more effort than they are worth, especially if nobody shows that turns out to be a serious buyer.
 And honestly, online listings with expanded targeting on social media and google can often reach an entire city much more quickly and effectively than just entertaining people from the neighborhood.

 Alternatives to an open house

-The seller is never required to have an open house.
+The seller is never required to have an open up their house.
 If the seller’s agent suggests one, of course it’s up to the seller to participate or not participate.
 Some people don’t want large groups of people wandering through their home, and that’s okay.
-Additionally, not everybody that comes to an open house is there for the open house.
+Additionally, not everybody that comes is there for the open house.
 Beware of thieves and hide your expensive jewelry and other items.
 Also sellers who prefer not to have the public touring their home can select another option called a broker open house.

 What is a broker’s open house?